garciat20/asl-interpreter/README.md

 # asl-interpreter

-NOTE: poor accuracy at the moment, will work on it later
+NOTE: very poor accuracy at the moment, will work on it later

 install pytorch and opencv